POSITION TITLE: Fundraising Manager

 - Political sensitivity and ability to apply good judgment in decision making

-- Computer literacy including Word, Excel and PowerPoint (or equivalents)
+- Computer literacy including Word, Excel and PowerPoint (or equivalent)

 - Ability to work independently and with minimal supervision